Driving Guide

 Keep your vehicle light

 Remove unnecessary weight from your vehicle.
-Extra weight impacts fuel efficiency.
+Extra weight impacts fuel efficiency, so only carry what you need for the journey.

 Monitor tyre pressure

-Properly inflated tyres reduce rolling resistance, which in turn improves fuel economy.
+Properly inflated tyres reduce rolling resistance, and this can improve fuel economy and EV battery range.

-As the holiday season approaches, it’s essential to address the critical issue of drink driving.
-We’ll provide guidance on how to enjoy the festivities responsibly.
+As the holiday season approaches, it’s important to address the issue of drink driving.
+Here’s some guidance for enjoying the festivities responsibly and staying safe behind the wheel.

-Before attending a holiday party, designate a sober driver or arrange alternative transportation.
+Before attending a holiday party, designate a sober driver or arrange alternative transportation to get you home.

 Use rideshare services

-Consider using rideshare services or taxis if you’ve been drinking.
-It’s a small cost compared to the potential consequences of drink driving.
+Consider using rideshare services and apps or taxis if you’ve been drinking.
+It’s a small cost compared to the potential consequences of driving under the influence.

 Encourage responsible drinking